heartstchr/heartstchr.github.io/docs/about/index.md

   <div class="text-center">
     <div class="text-6xl font-bold">About</div>
   </div>
   <div class="my-4 text-md"> Jiwan Ghosal is a multifaceted freelance professional with a diverse skill set and a passion for continuous exploration and creativity.
-With extensive experience in Full Stack Development, Jiwan excels in both backend and frontend technologies, making significant contributions to various projects within the tech industry.
-His expertise spans across all stages of Agile Software Development, from planning and implementation to testing, monitoring, and delivery.
+With extensive experience in full-stack development, Jiwan excels in both backend and frontend technologies, making significant contributions to various projects within the tech industry.
+His expertise spans all stages of agile software development, from planning and implementation to testing, monitoring, and delivery.
 Additionally, Jiwan holds a Google certification in Search Engine Marketing (SEM), showcasing his proficiency in enhancing online visibility and driving targeted traffic.</div>
 </div>

 ##